-- 9.1 Where the exhibition of films is permitted the Licensing Authority will expect age restrictions to be complied with in accordance with the British Board of Film Classifications recommendations in respect of the film to be exhibited.
-Variations of this general rule will only be considered exceptionally by the Licensing Authority.
-Children will not be permitted to view un-certificated films - 10.
-Portman Group Code of Practice on the Naming, Packaging and Promotion of Alcoholic Drinks - The Portman Group operates this Code of Practice on behalf of the alcohol industry.
+9.1 Children will not be permitted to view un-certificated films

+10. Portman Group Code of Practice on the Naming, Packaging and Promotion of Alcoholic Drinks

+10.1 The Portman Group operates this Code of Practice on behalf of the alcohol industry.
 The Code of Practice seeks to ensure that drinks are packaged and promoted in a socially responsible manner and only to those who are aged 18 or over.
 Complaints about products under the code are considered by an Independent Complaints Panel and the decisions of the Panel are published on the Portman Group's Web site.
 The Code is an important weapon in protecting children from harm as it addresses the naming, marketing and promotion of alcohol products sold in licensed premises in a manner that might appeal to minors.
 The Licensing Authority commends the Portman Group Code of Practice within their policy.